paiva/NADM/README.md

 ### Contribution

-To add a topic or to propose a talk, create a pull request and I will add it to the list.
+To add a topic or to propose a talk:
+* create a pull request
+* or, add a Github issue
+And I will add it to the list.